transparency-dev/trillian-tessera/README.md

 To get a sense of the rough performance you can expect from the different backends, take a look at [docs/performance.md](/docs/performance.md).

-By far the most common way to operate logs is in an append-only manner, and the rest of this guide will discuss this mode.
-For lifecycle states other than Appender mode, take a look at [Lifecycles](#lifecycles) below.

 #### Setup